OliEfr/AdblockerGoogleSearch/README.md

 # AdblockerGoogleSearch

-Removes ads from google search results.

 This extension is not available in chrome web store, as manipulating search results does not comply with googles guidelines.

 ## How it works
+Removes ads from google search results and moves real results up!

 ![Screenshot](/resources/googleSearchAdblock1.png)

 ## How to install